jeswin/ssb-scuttlekit/README.md

 ## Creating a client

 Include the scuttlekit-client library on a web page for easy access to the ScuttleKit SDK.
-You can either add scuttlekit-client with a script tag, or download via npm if you're using a build system.
+You can either add scuttlekit-client with a script tag, or use it via npm if you're using a JS bundler (like browserify, parcel or webpack).

 ```bash
 # Either install via yarn/npm or include a <script> tag